Jolena thought Billy and Emil looked unhappy. "What's the matter?" she asked.

 "I think that's a great idea!"
 Emil exclaimed.
 "It's fair that way.
 If the doll who cut the cookie got to pick which piece to take, the other doll would get the smaller piece for sure!"

 Jolena thought for a moment.
-"Fractions are so we can tell how much of something to use," she said.
+"Fractions help us tell how much of something to use," she said.
 "I know a little about fractions.
 I need to know that for cooking.
-Come into the kitchen, and I'll show you what I know."
+Come into the kitchen, and I'll show you what I know.
+Maybe it will help you with your homework!"

-Jolena led the other dolls into the kitchen, where she pulled out some spoons and some cups.
+Jolena led the other dolls into the kitchen, where she pulled out some measuring spoons and some measuring cups.
+Those are spoons and cups she uses to measure how much to use of something, so she can follow a recipe.
 Because the countertop had lots of spots, she placed the spoons and cups on the small cutting board.
-Emil doesn't see things as clearly as the other dolls, even with his special glasses, and Jolena wanted to make it easier for him to see them.
+She was afraid that Emil might not see things as clearly as the other dolls, even with his special glasses, and Jolena wanted to make it easier for him to see them.

 "These are measuring spoons," Jolena said, showing the other dolls the spoons.
 "Each one has a fraction on it except the one teaspoon measure."